jatin69/bsc-coursework/README.md

 ### How to work

-Extract `CPUSim3.6.9.zip` <br/> Download all the question folders and batch files and paste in the extracted folders
+Download and Extract [`CPUSim3.6.9.zip`](https://my.pcloud.com/publink/show?code=XZU4LBZf4FERggCj24n14iYeG90k5S1UTOk) <br/> Download all the question folders and batch files and paste in the extracted folder.
-<br/> <br/> Now programs can be directly run by executing the batch files of resspective questions
+<br/> <br/> Now programs can be directly run by executing the batch files of respective questions.
-<br> To view machines and assembly codes, browse the folders.
+<br> To view machines and assembly codes, feel free to browse the folders.